 - To recover Internet history and identify any usage that would be deemed inappropriate by the trust's acceptable use policy.

 - To establish whether 'webmail' had been used.

 - To establish whether any instant chat programs had been installed.
 Investigation

 A preview was conducted in the laboratory.
-The Forensic Computing Specialistremoved the hard drive and connected it to his machine using a write blocker.
-This allowed him to view the contents in a forensically sound manner.
+The Forensic Computing Specialist removed the hard drive and connected it to a forensic workstation using a write blocker.
+This allowed the analyst to view the contents in a forensically sound manner.
 No alterations were made to the hard drive, which ensured that the evidence was preserved.
 During the preview, a number of pornographic images were quickly identified, which substantiated the accusation and allowed the investigator to justify a full investigation.

 A forensic copy of the hard drive was then taken, and the original hard drive was replaced in the machine.

 A thorough Internet analysis was conducted, with the following results:

 - A number of pornographic images were identified in the user's 'temporary Internet files' folder.
 These images had been downloaded as a result of Internet browsing.

 - A number of pornographic website addresses were recovered from the user's Internet 'History' folder, showing repeated and prolonged browsing of pornographic web pages.

 - Several 'Google' search results web pages were recovered, showing that the user had intentionally searched for that type of material.